Dublin

 It should be noted that, while CPR may be requested to intervene in the judicial procedure, namely by providing country of origin information, Dublin country information or guidance on legal standards, it is not a party thereto and is therefore not systematically notified of judicial decisions by the courts.

-The information provided by the CSTAF for 2022 regarding the number, nationalities of appellants, average duration and results of judicial reviews does not make a distinction between the type of asylum procedures (see Statistics).
-Nevertheless, the data shared shows that, out of a total of 233 decisions rendered by first instance courts in 2022, 125 concerned Dublin procedures.
-According to the same source, within the context of Dublin cases, first instance courts decided in favour of the applicant on 16 occasions.
+The information provided by the CSTAF for 2023 regarding the number, nationalities of appellants, average duration and results of judicial reviews does not make a distinction between the type of asylum procedures (see Statistics).
+Nevertheless, the data shared shows that, out of a total of 255 decisions rendered by first instance courts in 2023, 153 concerned Dublin procedures (around 60%).
+According to the same source, within the context of Dublin cases, first instance courts decided in favour of the applicant on 10 occasions (7% success rate).

-According to the information available to CPR, Dublin procedures were the main type of asylum procedure used in 2022 to reject asylum applications at first instance in the case of all of the five most represented nationalities at appeal stage (Gambia, Morocco,[33] Guinea Bissau, Senegal, and Pakistan).
+According to the information available to CPR, Dublin procedures were the main type of asylum procedure used in 2023 to reject asylum applications at first instance in the case of Gambia, Pakistan, and Senegal (three of the five most represented nationalities at appeal stage).

 Legal assistance

-With regard to access to free legal assistance for asylum seekers during the Dublin procedure and at appeal stage, the general rules and practice of the regular procedure apply (see Regular Procedure).
+With regard to access to free legal assistance for asylum seekers during the Dublin procedure and at appeal stage, the general rules and practice of the regular procedure apply (see Regular Procedure: Legal Assistance).

-With regard to access to legal aid for appeals, see Regular Procedure.
+With regard to access to legal aid for appeals, see Regular Procedure: Legal Assistance.
 Notably, as mentioned, applicants within the Dublin procedure were among the most affected by the practice of the Portuguese Bar Association according to which, following a refusal by the appointed lawyer to provide free legal aid on the grounds that the chances of success were limited, a replacement was not appointed.

 Suspension of transfers